albertzak/open/readme.md

 getting rid of things?
   - deleting text may or may not carry the intent of stopping that
+  - or creation/deletion may take very long (weeks for offline nodes?)
+    - how to show in the editor what nodes run what code?
+      - only if i want to see that, and then preferably in plain text as well

 dynamically changing sets of ~things/nodes~: